 When I was in the 2nd grade, my legs would hurt so bad from growing pains that my mom would have to rub them so I could fall asleep at night.
 Personal growth hurts whether it is physical or emotional pain.
 When you are learning something new, it is uncomfortable.
+There will be growing pains.
 As children, developing is just part of growing up.
 Then, one day, we become adults…do we think that the learning stops or that the pain is over?
-Life should be filled with new opportunities for growth and development.
+Life is filled with new opportunities for growth and development.

 As business leaders, we are driven to grow companies.
 We all hope that we will land that big contract, but what happens when you actually catch the white elephant?
 Growing pains!
 First, you panic a little and think now how am I going to get this done?
 Then, you settle down and realize all you need to do is take one bite at a time out of the elephant.
 After a while, you find your new normal.